A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

-\paragraph{Comparison} In the \ct{comp_combined}, we present the parameters of the E1039 target and of the COMPASS target, which could be used for AFTER@LHC.
+\paragraph{Comparison} \ct{comp_combined} displays the parameters of the E1039 target and of the COMPASS target, which could be used for \AFTER.
 The COMPASS target permits to reach higher luminosities than the E1039 target, however the E1039 target offers several advantages.
-The later is smaller and could therefore be used in beam splitting mode if a significant modification of the beam line and target is performed.
-It also permits the usage of polarised deuterium target (ND$_{3}$), complementary to the hydrogen one (NH$_{3}$).
+The latter is smaller and could therefore be used in beam splitting mode if a significant modification of the beam line and target is performed.
+Both also permit the usage of polarised deuterium target (ND$_{3}$ or $^6$LiD), complementary to the hydrogen one (\eg\ NH$_{3}$).